unobfoxscated/snippets/discord/overhaul/README.md

-"root" are attached to css of same name
+"root" are attached to css of same name, don't @import them